dequelabs/workshop/readme.md

 ## Workshop!

-**NOTE**: this particular app is built with react, an understanding of react will be helpful but is not required.
+**NOTE**: This particular app is built with react.
+An understanding of react will be helpful but is not required.
 We will walk you through everything!

 Go ahead and run your local dev server (`yarn start`).
 Feel free to play around with the app and get familiar with it.